WHAT IS GENITAL HERPES?

 Women with no history of genital herpes whose partner has a history of cold sores (generally HSV type 1) or genital herpes (generally HSV type 2) should avoid oral, vaginal, and anal sex during the last trimester of pregnancy.
 Condoms are recommended during the entire pregnancy.

 GENITAL HERPES AND HIV

 Individuals with genital herpes are at an increased risk of acquiring HIV.
 During an outbreak, blisters and ulcers make it easier for a partner's genital fluids to enter the body.
 Therefore, if a person with herpes is exposed to HIV through sexual contact while herpetic lesions are present, HIV can more easily travel through the skin.
 Condoms help decrease the spread of HSV and HIV.
-(See "Patient education: Symptoms of HIV infection (Beyond the Basics)".)
+(See "Patient education: Symptoms of HIV (Beyond the Basics)".)

 GENITAL HERPES TREATMENT